 Similarities and Differences with other Therapies

-A traditional psychoanalytic approach might explore Joanne’s childhood memories including those of the mothering relationship.
-Her progress might be credited to the new insights (from the id to the ego) and the cathartic release of repressed anger.
+A traditional psychoanalytic approach might have explored Joanne and Mr. A.’s childhood memories including those of the mothering relationship.
+Their progress might have been credited to the new insights (from the id to the ego) and the cathartic release of repressed anger.

 In this current example of Interpersonal Psychotherapy Joanne was helped to see how her symptoms were linked to her current (not childhood) relationships.
 She came to realize her treatment was unacceptable and gave herself permission to acknowledge her resentment at such treatment.
 She then harnessed that anger towards empowering herself and asserting a better deal for herself at home.

 Likewise, Mr. A. discovered that the success of his present relationships needn’t be dictated by his past experiences of trauma.
 Rather, he could employ strategies to become comfortable with his emotions and strengthen his emotional connections with those he loved.

 The consequence was that Mr. A. became clearer about his goals for those relationships (e.g., he knew he wanted to continue working on his relationship with Diane) and rectified some of his initial ambivalence.

 8 Training and Certification Opportunities